ovska/FlameCsv/docs/docs/converters.md

 Use @"FlameCsv.CsvOptions`1.BooleanValues?displayProperty=nameWithType" to customize which field values are parsed as booleans.
 You must specify at least one `true` and one `false` value.

 Note that configuring custom boolean values globally _replaces_ the default parsing behavior.
-For more granular control, consider using @"FlameCsv.Attributes.CsvBooleanValuesAttribute`1" to configure values on per-member basis.
+For more granular control, consider using @"FlameCsv.Attributes.CsvBooleanValuesAttribute" to configure values on per-member basis.

 ```cs
 CsvOptions<char> options = new()